 Stripping costs incurred during the production phase are considered costs of extracted minerals under our inventory costing system, inventoried, and recognized in cost of sales in the same period as the revenue from the sale of the inventory.
 The production stage is deemed to begin when the activities, including removal of overburden and waste material that may contain incidental saleable material, required to access the saleable product are complete.
-Stripping costs considered as production costs and included in the costs of inventory produced were \$78,911,000 in 2018, \$65,944,000 in 2017 and \$55,987,000 in 2016.
+Stripping costs considered as production costs and included in the costs of inventory produced were \$86,090,000 in 2019, \$78,911,000 in 2018 and \$65,944,000 in 2017.

 Conversely, stripping costs incurred during the development stage of a mine (pre-production stripping) are excluded from our inventory cost.
 Pre-production stripping costs are capitalized and reported within other noncurrent assets in our accompanying Consolidated Balance Sheets.
 Capitalized pre-production stripping costs are expensed over the productive life of the mine using the unit-of-sales method.
-Pre-production stripping costs included in other noncurrent assets were \$95,800,000 as of December 31, 2018 and \$81,241,000 as of December 31, 2017.
-This year-over-year increase resulted primarily from the removal of overburden at a greenfield site in California.
+Pre-production stripping costs included in other noncurrent assets were \$92,759,000 as of December 31, 2019 and \$95,800,000 as of December 31, 2018